About Thomas Point Beach

 In 1956 Mr. and Mrs. Harry C. Crooker purchased and developed the 27 acre property to make the land the Public facility that is has become today.
 The Park was managed and operated by Pati Crooker Mulligan since 1972.
 In 1993, Pati Crooker Mulligan became sole owner and incorporated the park as Thomas Point Beach, Inc. Pati passed away in 2016, having successfully run the park for 44 years, leaving her son and his wife, Michael and Jennifer Mulligan, to continue her legacy.

 Thomas Point is privately owned and operated and has never been affiliated with the State Parks.
 It is the home of our beloved Thomas Point Beach Bluegrass Festival!
 Throughout the summer months the Park is used for Family Reunions, Weddings, Corporate Outings, Church and Family Picnics, and Outdoor enthusiasts from around the world.
+The park also holds several independent music festivals and events throughout the summer season.
 Group sizes range from 1 to 8,000!
 With 85 permanent campsites, it attracts campers and beach-goers from across the country who come to enjoy the simple and natural beauty of coastal Maine and the Spirit of Thomas Point.

 Some Fun Facts about Our Park!